mspranger/data-objects/README.md

-data-objects
+QRIO-DATA-OBJECTS
 ================

 Object data recorded through sensorimotor systems of 2 QRIO robots.
 Data is available in CSV or lisp files.

-If you find this useful, please cite
+If you find this useful please cite

 Spranger, M., Loetzsch, M., and Steels, L. (2012).
 A Perceptual System for Language Game Experiments.
 In Steels, L. and Hild, M., editors, Language Grounding in Robots, pages 89–110.
 Springer.